David-its-me/custom-churchtools-calendar-service/README.md

 ```
 docker run -p 80:80 <tag>
 ```
-The -p opens a port between the operating system and the container, to be able to access the container.
+The ```-p```-p opens a port between the operating system and the container, to be able to access the container.

 Now you can open http://127.0.0.1/ or http://localhost/